 Figure S4.
 Demonstration of the importance of the ellipsoid correction in converting (latitude and longitude) to local (x, y) and vice versa for station CCO6 from the Young Pacific ORCA experiment. (a) The residuals for the inversion without accounting for the ellipsoid, and (b) the corrected inversion. (c) Direct comparison of the two-way travel-time residuals for the corrected and uncorrected case.
 Accounting for the ellipsoid reduces travel-time root mean square (rms) from 2.9 to 1.3 ms.

 Figure S5.
-Importance of accounting for a GPS-transponder offset for the synthetic PACMAN survey configuration for the Comparison to Previous Tools section of the main article (1 N·m and 5050 m depth).
+Importance of accounting for a GPS-transponder offset for the synthetic PACMAN survey configuration for the Comparison to Previous Tools section of the main article (1 Nm and 5050 m depth).
 The transponder is located 10 m closer to the bow of the ship and 10 m starboard relative to the GPS. (a) Survey pattern colored by the difference in distance of GPS and transponder relative to the instrument, where positive values mean the GPS is closer. (b) Corresponding perturbations to the travel times.
 There is a nearly constant bias to the travel times.

 Figure S6.
 Decrease in horizontal misfit δrxy, as a function of survey radius for the PACMAN geometry.
 The best-fit curve in black is shown in the top right corner.
 The slope of this curve is the parameter ∇rxy in Figure 4e of the main article.
 For a reference to symbol colors, see Figure 4 of the main article.